 We hear from a community of people of color looking for a place where their voices are heard, their participation valued, and their life experiences and cultures respected and integrated into our offerings and services.

-We listen to the Holy as we move into the next 25 years and we welcome you to Dominican Center at Marywood to listen and learn, contemplatively, and to experience transformation—in the Dominican way.
+On our 25th anniversary, we listen to the Holy as we move into the next 25 years.
+We welcome you to Dominican Center at Marywood to listen and learn, contemplatively, and to experience transformation — in the Dominican way.

 Dominican Center Marywood at Aquinas College is a ministry of Dominican Sisters ~ Grand Rapids.